MichaelStott/KivMob/docs/index.rst

 Overview
 ========

-KivMob is a simple-to-use, opinionated Python library that allows developers to easily monetize their mobile Kivy applications using Google AdMob, with support for banner, interstitial, and rewarded video ads.
+KivMob is a simple, opinionated Python library that allows developers to easily monetize their mobile Kivy applications using Google AdMob.
+It is available for both Python 2 & 3.

-Currently, KivMob only offers Android support. iOS support is under development.
+Currently, KivMob only supports the Android platform. iOS support is under development.

-Installation
+Setup
 -----------------

 .. code-block:: sh